sumeetmathpati/cs-gate/_toc/grammars/cfg-decision-properties.md

 ---
 title: CFG Decision Properties
 description: "Context free grammar, ambigous grammar, inherently ambigous grammar.
 CFG decision properties."
-nav_order: 7
+nav_order: 8
 child_of: Grammars
 mathjax: true
 sub: true
 ---

-# CFG Problems
+# Undecidable Problems of CFG

 ## Regularity Problem

 - In this probem we want to find whether the given CFG generated teh regular language or not.
 - This is **undecidable problem.**

+***

 ## Ambiguity Problem

-- A CFG is said to be ambigous if and only if more than one *left-most-derivation* parse tree or *right-most-derivation* parse tree can be generated.
+- A CFG is said to be ambigous if
+    - At least one string has more than one *left-most derivation.*
+    - At least one string has more than one *right-most derivation.*
+    - At least one string has more than one *parse tree.*

 ### Example